MikeMajdalani1/devrabic-ecom-store/README.md

 ## Course Materials

 The development of this app is explained code by code in the Devrabic course.
-You can find the course materials, including video tutorials, documentation, and code explanations, on the [DevRabic course website](https://devrabic.com).
+You can find the course materials, including video tutorials, documentation, and code explanations, on the [Devrabic course website](https://devrabic.com).

 ## Contributing